 Your faculty are committed to your success in this program.
 To that end, opportunities for extra practice of skills, assistance with academics and remediation are available.
-Remediation sessions are initiated by the student and scheduled by the instructor.
-Students who want extra help are expected to arrive on time and ready to learn at the time of the appointment with the instructor.
+Remediation sessions with the instructor are initiated by the student and scheduled by the instructor.
+Students schedule an appointment with the student success counselor.
+Students who want extra help are expected to arrive on time and ready to learn at the time of the appointment with the instructor or success counselor.
 One missed appointment is allowed.
 More than one will result in a meeting with the Health Science Coordinator.